 Career fairs are an opportunity to network, to find out what companies are looking for, to see who is hiring and to learn more about companies first hand.

 It is always best to research the companies that are going to be attending the career fair.
 The event organizer usually has the list.
 Researching is a great way to make a list of which companies you want to visit and talk to.
-The career fair does not go on forever and although you should make a point to visit and talk to everyone, narrowing it down will help you prioritize.
-So, check out their website, know what the company does and who some of their clients are, and see where you can fit in at this company.
+The career fair does not go on forever, and although you should make a point to visit and talk to everyone, narrowing it down will help you prioritize.
+It’s important to check out their website, know what the company does and who some of their clients are and see where you can fit in at this company.

 Think of some questions about each company to ask the representatives.
-This will show them that you are genuinely interested and they will more likely keep your resume at the top of the list.
+This will show them that you are genuinely interested, and they will be more likely to keep your resume at the top of the list.
 It is also a great conversation starter if you’re nervous.